timm/tested/docs/onOptimize.md

     - so a standard technique in the 20th century was to re-run the analysis with perturbations to $w_i$
       - tedious
 - Then came algorithms that reasoned across Parento fronter XXX

+Important ideas from this era:
+- surrogates
+- landscapes
+- semi-supervised learning

 MOEA/D
 Gaussian process models